GadgetAngel/Voron2.4_My_Build_Log/README.md

 oab1 v2.2 Recirculating Filter (https://github.com/oab1/VoronMods/tree/main/v2.2%20Recirculating%20Filter);

-## How I calculated the power requirements for my QUEEN build:
+## How I Calculated the Power Requirements for my Voron 2.4 Build:

 I know a lot of you already know the answer but for the rest of us that are still learning about bipolar stepper motors and stepper drivers.
-I want to share what I have learned today.
+I want to share what I have learned.
 I never realized that the motors I own are bipolar-series motors.

 To me when things are connected in series the wires are daisy-chained together (positive lead1, negative lead1 is connected to positive lead2, negative lead2).